-One of the most selective colleges in the South, Duke accepted only 4.8% of regular-decision applicants in 2023.
+One of the most selective colleges in the South, Duke accepted only 4% of regular-decision applicants for the fall of 2024.

 Though a major research institution, Duke offers its nearly 7,000 undergrads an extraordinary amount of direct interaction with professors.
-The student-faculty ratio – 6:1 – is one of the lowest in Money's ratings, and more than half of students work on research projects with faculty members.
-The most popular majors include computer science, economics and public policy.
+The student-faculty ratio of 6:1 is one of the lowest in Money's ratings, and more than half of students work on research projects with faculty members.
+The most popular majors include computer science, economics. public policy and nursing.

 Many professors are at the top of their fields, including Nobel-winning chemist Robert Lefkowitz, African and African American Studies chair Mark Anthony Neal, and — we are not making this up — scientists who spent several years developing an invisibility cloak.
 (To be fair, scientists at the universities of Rochester and Central Florida have also contributed to the advancement of the science behind invisibility cloaks.)